roshnidaksha/tp/docs/DeveloperGuide.md

 * Certain non-essential attributes and class methods are omitted in the diagram for clarity.

-## Documentation, logging, testing, configuration and deployment
+### Logging Guide

+* We use `java.util.logging` package for logging.
+* The `InternSprintLogger.java` class is responsible for setting up the logger and creating a singleton logger.
+* This logger can be obtained by using `InternSprintLogger.getLogger()`.
+* Log messages are output to a `.log` file which is found at `../log/InternSprint.log`.

 ## Product scope

 ### Target user profile

-This product is designed for NUS Computer Engineering undergraduates, especially students applying for internships or jobs for the first time.
-It caters to those who prefer a unified CLI-based platform over a GUI, streamlining job application processes for tech-savvy users who value automation and command-line control.
+This product is designed for **NUS Computer Engineering undergraduates**, especially students **applying for internships** or jobs for the first time.
+It caters to those who **prefer a unified CLI-based platform** over a GUI, streamlining job application processes for tech-savvy users who **value automation and command-line control**.

 ### Value proposition

-The product helps CEG students effortlessly track and maintain job applications at different stages using short commands, all within a unified CLI.
+The product helps CEG students **effortlessly track and maintain job applications** at different stages using short commands, all within a unified CLI.
 Stay organized, save time, and streamline the application process with automation, ensuring a seamless and efficient job hunt.